ShashwatNigam99/Webscraper/README.md

 # Webscraper
-a sSimple python webscraper program using beautifulsoup to scrape data from amazon books bestseller pages (.com and .in)
+A simple python webscraper program using beautifulsoup to scrape data from amazon books bestseller pages (.com and .in)